-In addition to partnering with UCLA Anderson student organizations, the CGM also collaborates with other areas at UCLA Anderson on conferences that have a global focus.
+In addition to partnering with UCLA Anderson student organizations, the CGM collaborates with other areas at UCLA Anderson and entities across the UCLA campus, as well as with external partners on conferences that have a global focus.

 Across the globe, countries have been trying to dig out of recession and slow growth with export-oriented policies but not every country can achieve this goal, as some have to be more import-dependent.
 In recent decades, the U.S. has run large trade deficits and, to correct this imbalance, has to have larger net exports - but can this be achieved in a globalized world?
 The Center for Global Management sponsored the UCLA Anderson Forecast March 2013 Economic Outlook: "Can the U.S. Be Competitive in a Globalized World?" which addressed issues surrounding this question.